PlaidWeb/Canimus/feed.md

 * `subtitle`: The subtitle of the album
 * `copyright`: The copyright information of the album
 * `license`: Any additional license information, e.g. `"CC by-nc-sa"`
+* `genre`: An arbitrary string of text that may indicate vaguely what sorts of people might like the music on this album

 ## Track